jundalisay/superbnetlify/content/en/research/socrates/simple-republic/book-8/chapter-2.md

 ---
 title: "How Oligarchy Arises"
-heading: "Chapter 2 of Book 8"
+heading: "Chapter 2"
-weight: 1
+weight: 4
 image: "/covers/republic.jpg"
 description: "Oligarchy emerges from Timocracy which is after the aristocracy of philosophers"
 author: "Socrates"